Skip to content

 Allow ref struct types to be used as generic type arguments.

 Generic type parameters could not accept ref struct types like Span<T> or ReadOnlySpan<T>.
-This meant high-performance code using spans could not participate in generic abstractions such as IEnumerable<T> or IReadOnlyList<T>.
+This meant high-performance code using spans could not participate in generic abstractions that preserved stack-only lifetime rules.

 C# 13 introduces the allows ref struct anti-constraint, enabling generic type parameters to accept ref struct types while the compiler enforces the necessary lifetime restrictions.